-The feedforward gain (Pn109), speed feedforward (VFF) input, and force feedforward (TFF) input will be disabled in the factory setting.
+The factory settings disable the feedforward gain (Pn109), speed feedforward input, and force feedforward input.

-Set Pn140.3 to 1 if model following control is used together with the speed feedforward (VFF) input and force feedforward (TFF) input from the host controller.
+Set Pn140.3 to 1 if model following control is used together with the speed feedforward input and force feedforward input from the host controller via the command option module.